-- Add the simple syrup and bourbon and shake well.
+- Add the simple syrup and bourbon, along with a handful of ice, and shake well.

 - Strain into a rocks glass over a large ice cube and garnish with the lemon twist and mint.

-- Alternately, if you prefer your drinks up, shake with ice and strain into a martini glass.
+- Alternately, if you prefer your drinks up, add plenty of ice to the shaker and strain into a martini glass.